-It is the policy of the Department of Respiratory Therapy that students can participate in audio or visual recording of lectures, presentations, or laboratory demonstrations within strict guidelines.
+It is the policy of the CHPW that students can participate in audio or visual recording of lectures, presentations, or laboratory demonstrations within strict guidelines.
 Recording of lectures, presentations, or laboratory presentations is exclusively authorized for the purposes of individual or group study with other students enrolled in the same class.
-Any audio/visual recording or edited portion of the recording shall not be reproduced, transferred, or uploaded to any publicly accessible internet environment such as, but not limited to, social media sites, internet blogs, or live podcasts.
+Any audio/visual recording or edited portion of the recording shall not be reproduced, transferred, or uploaded to any publicly accessible internet environment such as, but not limited to, social media sites, internet blogs, or live podcasts (see CHPW Professionalism in Social Media Policy No.: I:27.00).
 Retention of recordings is prohibited.
 Upon completion of the associated course, students shall destroy all recordings unless specific permission is obtained from the course instructor.
-Violations of this policy may result in punitive action, including dismissal from the program.
+Violations of this policy may result in punitive action, including dismissal from the nursing program.